stevenrskelton/stevenrskelton.github.io/_posts/2024-04-15-realtime-client-database-grpc-streams-zio.md

 events of the ids its client has requested.
 Because this Hub will queue the stream of database changes, we will name it `journal` since database journals have similar behaviour.

-A helpful feature is for initiating subscriptions to return the current `Data` object back in the client response.
-This is indicated as the yellow dashed line in the function diagram.
+A helpful feature is to return the current `Data` object back in the client response when initiating a subscription.
+This operation has been indicated by a yellow dashed line in the function diagram.

 {%
 include figure image_path="/assets/images/2024/04/realtime_database.svg"